 9 Refreshing Florida Cocktails You’ll Love

 Florida has made a mark for itself as a top vacation spot with its nearly year-round sunny days and warm weather.
 Everyone knows there’s nothing that goes better with a vacation on the beach than an array of Florida cocktails.
+It should be well-known that Florida is the king of cocktails and mixed drinks, based on the number of songs involving Florida and alcoholic beverages.

 If you’re looking for refreshing Florida cocktails, you’ve come to the right spot!
 Try them out and see which ones you enjoy.